Showing posts with label Jung. Show all posts

 'The smattering I have of the Philosopher's Stone (which is something more than the perfect exaltation of gold) hath taught me a great deal of theology'.
 [18]

-Even late in his life, when orthodox in his Christian faith, Browne justified the study of esoteric literature, naming two mystical scientists who he held in high regard in Christian Morals - 'many would be content that some would write like Helmont and Paracelsus; and be willing to endure the monstrosity of some opinions, for divers singular notions requiting such aberrations'.
+Even late in his life, when orthodox in his Christian faith, Browne justified the study of esoteric literature, naming two mystical scientists he held in high regard in Christian Morals - 'many would be content that some would write like Helmont and Paracelsus; and be willing to endure the monstrosity of some opinions, for divers singular notions requiting such aberrations'.
 [19]

 The frontispiece to Mario Bettini's Beehives of Univeral Mathematical Philosophy (published in 1656 and listed as once in Browne's library) is a fitting visualization of the overall mood-music of The Garden of Cyrus.
 In its foreground is a villa courtyard in which mathematical, optical and geometric instruments stand in vases as if cultivated plants.
 In the centre of the courtyard a peacock stands upon a sphere and displays its feathers, water flows from its feathered eyes creating a streaming fountain.
 Mercurius, the god of communication and revelation stands aloft a pyramid of skep beehives holding an armillary sphere.
 Ten bees in quincunx formation hover beside him.